IEEEBerkeley/hope-www/checklist.rst

 - Power connectors are present, accessible, and present no danger of shorting.

-- Unused inputs are terminated.
+- Unused inputs are terminated according to datasheet.

 - Test points are present on regulator outputs, clocks, and data interfaces.